-The current rules and safety statement are also available on the club safety notice board at the club range.

-The Safety Plan shall be reviewed at six monthly intervals and any inclusions or amendments will be advised in writing.
+A hard copy of the current rules and safety statement is also available in the club office on the range.
+Other information is displayed on the safety notice board at the club range.
+The Safety Plan shall be reviewed at yearly intervals and any inclusions or amendments will be advised in writing.
 Any amendments to this manual are reviewed and approved by the Safety Committee.